B-fields And dust in interstelLar fiLAments using Dust POLarization (BALLAD-POL): I. The massive filament G11.11-0.12 observed by SOFIA/HAWC+: Magnetic Field Morphology and Strengths

 \subsection{Magnetic Field Morphology}

 The evolution of filament imprints on the morphology of the embedded B-fields.
 Magneto-hydrodynamics simulations predict that B-fields are perpendicular to the filament's spine \citep{Soler.2017vv}.
 We aim to quantitatively test this with G11.
-Firstly, we use the filament's spine identified by $RadFil$ \citep{zucker2018filament}, the magenta contour in Figure \ref{fig:orien}.
-Then, for each pixel, we find its closest point to the spine and calculate the angle difference, $\Delta \Theta$, between the B-field orientation angle of the pixel and the spine angle --tangent of the spine at the closest point.
-Figure \ref{fig:orien} shows a map of the absolute angle differences, $|\Delta \Theta|$, indicating that the B-field orientations are nearly perpendicular to the spine for a major fraction of the total pixels (red pixels in the map).
-Figure \ref{fig:orienNH2} shows the dependence of $|\Delta \Theta|$ on the column densities obtained from \textit{Herschel} (see Section \ref{subsubsec:nh2}).
-A clear tendency of the B-fields turning from parallel to perpendicular to the filament's spine at higher column density is present, which is consistent with the findings by \citet{ade2016Bfield} and \citet{Soler.2019jur}.
+Firstly, we use the filament's spine identified by $RadFil$ \citep{zucker2018radfil}, the magenta contour in Figure \ref{fig:orien}.
+A mask of the filament’s column density map using a threshold $\approx 200\;\mu$G. This value is in the range of our measured B-field strengths and in an excellent agreement with our average value $B_{\rm POS} = 242 \pm 50\;\mu{\rm G}$ estimated from the structure function method.